 Imagine yourself going to the epicenter of the Reformation and walking in the very places once frequented by Martin Luther and his contemporaries.
 Picture yourself being on the very steps of the Wittenberg Church leading to the front doors where Luther posted the 95 Theses.
-We will visit St. Thomas Church, where J.S.
-Bach performed, the monastery where Luther studied for the priesthood, and many other beautiful places in Germany and Austria!
+We will visit Zwickau, the monastery where Luther studied for the priesthood in Erfurt, and many other beautiful places in Germany and Austria!
 Luther rediscovered the Gospel in this land, and it is our prayer that this tour will reinvigorate and inspire each traveler’s individual Christian journey.
-It’s going to be an amazing trip, and we would love to have you join us to share in this experience!
+We would love to plan a custom departure for your group!

 Please note this itinerary is copyrighted.

 Key: IF = In Flight Meals, B= Breakfast, D = Dinner